Issa Vegas Looks Nothing Short Of Stunning In A Tight Black Dress On Instagram

 The knee-length dress perfectly hugged Issa’s amazing figure as she turned her back toward the camera and stood in the middle of a street to strike a pose.
 In the process, Issa showed off her incredible booty and her well-toned legs.

-She wore her blond tresses down and opted for a full face of makeup, including a deep-red lipstick, a tinge of blusher and lots of mascara, to ramp up the glamour.
+She wore her blond tresses down and opted for a full face of makeup, including a deep-red lipstick, a tinge of blusher, and lots of mascara to ramp up the glamour.
 The model finished her looks with a pair of black sneakers.

 The picture was captured against the picturesque background of mountains, however, Issa did not specify the location.

-Even though there was less skin-showing as compared to Issa’s other snaps, fans fell in love with the recent share and rushed to award it with more than 107,000 likes and 12,00-plus comments within less than a day of posting.
+Even though there was less skin showing, as compared to Issa’s other snaps, fans fell in love with the recent share and rushed to award it with more than 107,000 likes and 1,200-plus comments within less than a day of posting.

 This shows that the model has genuine followers who like to see her in all types of outfits.